leiske/Bookframe/README.md

 3. Open `http://localhost:3000/install` in your browser to install the bookmarklet.
 4. Click your bookmark and watch each run use your latest code.

+> [!NOTE]
-note: some websites CSP policies may prevent the use of the hot reload bookmarklet.
+> Some websites CSP policies may prevent the hot reload bookmarklet from fetching.
 In this case, you can use the standalone bookmarklet output and update it as you make changes.

 #### Production